BankOfIndia/recipes/README.md

 ### TO DO:
-explain how to cook the 32 recipes ive added.
+explain how to cook the 32 recipes ive added :P